Hans Wassermann

 Hans Wassermann (born 1 September 1953) is a former international speedway rider from West Germany.
 He earned 15 international caps for the West German national speedway team.

 Speedway career

 Wassermann won a bronze medal at the Speedway World Pairs Championship in the 1977 Speedway World Pairs Championship.
 He has also reached the final of the Individual Speedway Long Track World Championship on three occasions in 1975, 1976 and 1977.

-He rode in the top tier of British Speedway from 1977 to 1978, riding for Reading Racers.
+Wassermann rode in the top tier of British Speedway from 1977 to 1978, riding for Reading Racers.